 Why is this medication prescribed?

-Tezepelumab injection is used along with other medications to prevent wheezing, difficulty breathing, chest tightness, and coughing caused by asthma in adults and children 12 years and older whose asthma is not controlled with their current asthma medication.
+Tezepelumab injection is used to prevent wheezing, difficulty breathing, chest tightness, and coughing caused by asthma.
+It is also used to treat chronic rhinosinusitis with nasal polyps (an ongoing sinus condition).
 Tezepelumab injection is in a class of medications called monoclonal antibodies.
 It works by reducing a certain type of white blood cell to help decrease swelling and irritation of the airways to allow for easier breathing.

 How should this medicine be used?

 Tezepelumab injection comes as a solution (liquid) in single-dose, prefilled syringes, prefilled dosing pens, and vials to inject subcutaneously (just under the skin) into your upper arm, thigh, or abdomen.
-It is usually given once every 4 weeks.
+Give once every 4 weeks.
 Your doctor will determine the length of your treatment based on your condition and how well you respond to the medication.

 Tezepelumab may be given to you by a nurse or other healthcare provider, or you may be told to inject the medication by yourself at home using a prefilled dosing pen.
 If you will be injecting tezepelumab yourself, a healthcare provider will show you how to inject the medication.
 Carefully read the manufacturer's instructions for use that comes with the medication.
-These instructions describe how to inject a dose of tezepelumab injection using a dosing pen.
 Be sure to ask your pharmacist or doctor if you have any questions about how to inject this medication.
-Dispose of used dosing pens in a puncture-resistant container.
-Talk to your doctor or pharmacist about how to dispose of the puncture-resistant container.

 Tezepelumab injection is not used to treat a sudden attack of asthma symptoms.
-Your doctor will prescribe a short-acting inhaler to use during attacks.
 Talk to your doctor about how to treat symptoms of a sudden asthma attack.
 If your asthma symptoms get worse or if you have asthma attacks more often, be sure to talk to your doctor.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.